Understanding the Staged Dynamics of Transformers in Learning Latent Structure: Training details

 \section{Training details}

-We implement all model using PyTorch \cite{paszke2019pytorchimperativestylehighperformance} version 2.4.
-For hyperparameter tuning, we conduct a large sweep using Weights \& Biases \cite{wandb} over multiple hyperparameters with the following values for three random seeds.
-We show the hyperparameter configuration in Table \ref{tab:latent_structure_learning_hyperparams}.
+We implement all models using PyTorch \cite{paszke2019pytorchimperativestylehighperformance} version 2.6.
+For hyperparameter tuning, we conduct a large sweep using Weights \& Biases \cite{wandb} over multiple configurations with the following values for three random seeds.
+For all experiments, we use the AdamW optimizer \cite{loshchilov2018decoupled}, and 4 NVIDIA L40S GPUs with FP32 precision training.
+We tune multiple hyperparameters, including the initial learning rate, minimum learning rate, weight decay, and the learning rate scheduler.
+We show the combinations in Table \ref{tab:latent_structure_learning_hyperparams}.